Our use of Cookies

 The UK plant health service is a generic description of the units that co-operate to provide plant quarantine and plant certification services in England, Wales, Scotland, Northern Ireland, the Channel Isles and the Isle of Man.

 The Plant Health and Seeds Inspectorate (PHSI) is part of Animal and Plant Health Agency (APHA).
 It executes plant health policy in England and Wales under a Memorandum of Understanding with Defra and with the Welsh Government.
-PHSI carry out import, export, monitoring and survey inspections, issue phytosanitary certificates, and oversee import controls, plant passport arrangements and eradication campaigns.
+PHSI carry out import, export, monitoring and survey inspections, issue PCs, and oversee import controls, plant passport arrangements and eradication campaigns.
 They also issue scientific licences for work on prohibited pests and plants.
 PHSI inspect and certify crops in relation to the statutory seed potato classification scheme and voluntary schemes on certain fruit and ornamental species and hops.
 It carries out work on seed certification and enforcement for the Plant Variety and Seeds team within Defra’s Policy team.

 It is essential that all businesses participating in the scheme have an understanding of the rules and procedures involved in phytosanitary certification of their export commodities, and training and assessments will be provided.